-Ireland will remain a member of the EU and the Company will remain an EU regulated UCITS that can avail of passporting rights under the Regulations to market and sell shares in the Funds in the EU, subject to complying with the terms of the Regulations.

-However, the Company and each Fund may be negatively impacted by changes in law and tax treatment resulting from the UK's departure from the EU particularly as regards any UK situate investments held by the Fund in question and the fact that the Company may no longer have a right to market and sell shares in the Fund(s) in the UK, following the UK's exit from the EU.
-In addition, UK domiciled investors in the Fund(s) may be impacted by changes in law, particularly as regards UK taxation of their investment in a Fund, resulting from the UK's departure from the EU.
-This will all be dependent on the terms of the UK's exit, which are to be negotiated by the UK and the rest of the EU, and UK law following such exit.
-There is likely to be a degree of continued market uncertainty regarding this exit process which may also negatively impact the value of the investments held by the Fund(s).
+Ireland remains a member of the EU and the Company and the Funds remain EU-regulated UCITS.
+However, the Company may be negatively impacted by changes in law and tax treatment resulting from the UK's departure from the EU particularly as regards any UK situate investments which may potentially be held by a Fund in question.
+In addition, UK domiciled investors in a Fund may be impacted by changes in law, particularly as regards UK taxation of their investment in a Fund, resulting from the UK's departure from the EU.